-- 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, select the check box next to the objects such as policies or policy groups. - 3 Click Action > Assign to Device. - 4 Browse for and select the devices, device groups, and device folders to which you want to assign the group.
-To do so: - 4a Click r next to a folder (for example, the Workstations folder or Servers folder or Mobile Devices folder) to navigate through the folders until you find the device, group, or folder you want to select.
+- 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, select the check box next to the objects such as policies or policy groups. - 3 Click Action > Assign to Device.

-- If you are looking for a specific item, such as a Workstation or a Workstation Group, you can use the Items of type list to limit the types of items that are displayed.
-If you know the name of the item you are looking for, you can use the Item name box to search for the item. - 4b Click the underlined link in the Name column to select the device, group, or folder and display its name in the Selected list box. - 4c Click OK to add the selected devices, folders, and groups to the Devices list. - 5 Click Next to display the Policy Conflict Resolution page. - 6 Set the priority between device-associated policies and user-associated policies for resolving conflicts that arise when policies of the same type are associated to both devices and users. - User Last: Select this option to apply policies that are associated to devices first and then the users. - Device Last: Select this option to apply policies that are associated to users first and then the devices. - Device Only: Select this option to apply policies that are associated only to devices. - User Only: Select this option to apply policies that are associated only to users. - 7 Click Next to display the Finish page, review the information and, if necessary, use the Back button to make changes to the information. - If you want the policies to be immediately enforced on all the assigned devices, select Enforce Policies Immediately on all Assigned Devices. - Polices might not be enforced immediately if the server is loaded, the duration for policies to be enforced on the managed devices depends upon the server load. - 8 Click Finish.
+- 4 Browse for and select the devices, device groups, and device folders to which you want to assign the group.
+To do so: - 4a Click r next to a folder (for example, the Workstations folder or Servers folder) to navigate through the folders until you find the device, group, or folder you want to select.
+If you are looking for a specific item, such as a Workstation or a Workstation Group, you can use the Items of type list to limit the types of items that are displayed.
+If you know the name of the item you are looking for, you can use the Item name box to search for the item. - 4b Click the underlined link in the Name column to select the device, group, or folder and display its name in the Selected list box. - 4c Click OK to add the selected devices, folders, and groups to the Devices list. - 5 Click Next to display the Policy Conflict Resolution page. - 6 Set the priority between device-associated policies and user-associated policies for resolving conflicts that arise when policies of the same type are associated to both devices and users. - User Last: Select this option to apply policies that are associated to devices first and then the users. - Device Last: Select this option to apply policies that are associated to users first and then the devices. - Device Only: Select this option to apply policies that are associated only to devices. - User Only: Select this option to apply policies that are associated only to users. - 7 Click Next to display the Finish page, review the information and, if necessary, use the Back button to make changes to the information. - If you want the policies to be immediately enforced on all the assigned devices, select Enforce Policies Immediately on all Assigned Devices. - 8 Click Finish.